codeface-io/LSPService/README.md

 A user or admin **should** configure `LSPService` by editing `LSPServiceConfig.json`.
 In the future, the config file that `LSPService` creates **will** already contain entries for selected installed language servers.
 Right now, that automatic detection only works for Swift.

+### As the User of an Editor

+1. Download and open `LSPService`.
+It will run in terminal, and as long as it's running there, the service is available.
+Check: <http://localhost:8080>
+2. To add language servers, add corresponding entries to `LSPServiceConfig.json` and restart `LSPService`.
+The `LSPServiceConfig.json` file created by `LSPService` already contains at least one entry, and the JSON structure is quite self-explanatory.

 ### As the Developer of an Editor

 1. Let your editor use LSPService: